 The USA didn’t compensate slave ‘owners’, but Britain did.
 The 1833 Slavery Abolition Act required slave ‘owners’ to be compensated.
 The government borrowed £20m, equivalent today to £17bn.
 (It took until 2015 to complete the loan repayment.)
 47,000 people got compensation.
 No money and no apology has ever been granted by the British state to the people it enslaved, or to their descendants.

 Britain also managed to continue the racist brutality.
 The uncompensated British slaves were forced to continue their slavery for four more years in the name of ‘apprenticeship‘, during which the brutal punishment for working too slowly or taking time off included being hung by the hands from a plank and forced to ‘dance’ a treadmill.

-The legacy of slavery is an ugly scar on America the Beautiful.
+America the Beautiful is scarred by its legacy of slavery .
 Sixty years after the achievements of the civil rights movement, the African American minority continues to face systemic and personal discrimination and prejudice.

 There’s been anti-Jewish racism since the Jews’ most recent exile from Israel by the Roman empire, and their consequent dispersion throughout Europe.